E6: Functional Interpolation

 Q: What are examples of mathematical problems that can be solved using FI?

 A: Currently, FI can be applied to constrained optimization problems subject to linear constraints.
-This reduces the function solution space to the subspace of functions fully satisfying the constraints.
-Examples of applications are (but are not limited to) differential equations, calculus of variations, continuation methods, optimization problems, constrained regression, inverse problems, stiff problems, and hybrid systems.
+This reduces the function solution space to the subspace of functions, fully satisfying the constraints.
+Examples of applications include (but are not limited to) differential equations, calculus of variations, continuation methods, optimization problems, constrained regression, inverse problems, stiff problems, and hybrid systems.

 Q: Distinctions with respect to Lagrange multipliers technique.

 A: The technique of Lagrange multipliers is used for finding the local maxima and minima of a function subject to equality constraints.
 Constraints can be any nonlinear function or differential function.
-This is done by introducing additional unknowns (Lagrange multipliers) that must be computed to obtain the solution.
-Computing the Lagrange multipliers is sometimes easy, sometimes very difficult, and sometimes impossible.
-FI searches to obtain a solution of constrained problems by analytically embedding the constraints in a functional, without adding any additional unknowns.
+This is carried out by introducing additional unknowns (Lagrange multipliers) that must be computed to obtain the solution.
+Computing Lagrange multipliers is sometimes easy, sometimes very difficult, and sometimes impossible.
+FI searches for a solution of constrained problems by analytically embedding the constraints in a functional without adding any additional unknowns.

 Keywords